Wasenshi123/Prj/README.md

 **_This project need user account to log in_**

-you can register your account after you run the server by open the webpage in browser : localhost:8000 (this is default url, you should see the actual url when you run the command to start the server)
+you can register your account by running the server then go to browser and open the webpage : localhost:8000 (this is default url, you should see the actual url when you run the command to start the server)

 # **Status**